 You have a short reading response due most days that there is a reading assignment.
 The syllabus makes it very clear what you need to do and when.

-These are meant to be somewhat creative exercises to get you to compare and contrast different aspects of the reading and to indicate what you thought was most interesting about them (we all find different things interesting!).
-These are NOT intended to be boring academic regurgitations of the readings.
-You don’t want to write those, and no one wants to read them.
+These are meant to be somewhat creative exercises to get you to compare and contrast different aspects of the reading and to indicate what you thought was most interesting about them (we all find different things interesting!). **Do not summarize the readings.
+You don’t want to write those, and I don’t want to read them.
 The best advice I can give: do the reading, think critically, and be yourself!

 These posts are meant to be something of a creative exercise.
 I (and your classmates) are much more interested in reading about what YOU THINK, rather than a summary of the assignment.
 This exercise is NOT about just regurgitating information or identifying the “right” answer.
 There is no right answer.
 Everyone is going to have a different take on what’s interesting, how things connect, how they don’t etc. We can all learn a lot from each other.

-1.5 points: Your post demonstrates some familiarity with the assignment and some original thinking but could use refinement either in thinking or writing.
+4 points: Your post demonstrates some familiarity with the assignment and some original thinking but could use refinement in either thinking or writing.

-.5 point: You posted something, but it looks like you were posting without reading much at all.
+2 points: You posted something, but it looks like you were posting without actually reading.
 Often such posts asks questions that are clearly addressed in the readings or ignorantly contradict them (as opposed to carefully argue against them).

 0 points: Nothing posted, or otherwise so unintelligible that I can’t even guess at what you were trying to do.